Celebrating 20 years of community-led development "The Apache Way"

 PMCs are free to set the bar for merit within their projects, as long as decision making is done in a collaborative fashion as in the Apache Way.
 Healthy PMCs will regularly review contributions from non-committers - both specific code patches, bugs reported or commented on, or just helpful interaction on their project lists - to evaluate contributors as potential committers.
 Ensuring that PMC members are helping to mentor helpful new contributors to their projects helps to ensure a healthy and growing project community.

 PMCs vary significantly in the level of commitment and work expected to be considered for a committership.
 Some PMCs vote in new PMC members typically from their existing committers (i.e. the progression is contributor -> vote -> committer -> vote -> PMC), while other PMCs always elect new committers into the PMC simultaneously (contributor -> vote -> committer & PMC member).
-PMCs are solely responsible for managing votes and granting commit privileges for new committers; however new PMC members elected must always be ACK'd by the board before they are officially added to the PMC.
+PMCs are solely responsible for managing votes and granting commit privileges for new committers; however new PMC members elected must always be recognised by the board before they are officially added to the PMC (as described in the Legal section above).

 Merit within one PMC is not transferable to other PMCs; each project's committer list is independently managed by its own PMC.
 PMC members or committers with a long history on one project will often be known by their past activities by other project's PMC members, but they are expected to build merit on each separate project they wish to become a committer on.
 There are many PMCs who work closely with other PMCs, and have correspondingly-large intersection in personnel; but the merit on each PMC is independent.